 To be able to provide you with good care, the professionals treating you must have access to all necessary information about your state of health and the examinations that have been performed on you.
 Allowing your patient information to be shared between health care service providers makes it easier and quicker to provide you with the appropriate care.

-Your consent to data sharing allows professionals providing you care to access your data stored in the Kanta Services.
-Once you have given your consent to data sharing, your data may be shared from Kanta, for example
+Once you have given your consent to data sharing, your data may be shared from Kanta, for example,

 - between public and private health care service providers